xtrinch/fcm-django-web-demo/README.md

   - run backend server with `python manage.py runsslserver --certificate ../cert.pem --key ../key.pem 0.0.0.0:8000`
 - testing this demo in Chrome may require to run it with `--ignore-certificate-errors` flag to avoid SSL certificate fetch errors
 - during the testing allow untrusted connections to the demo servers on browser prompt

+### fcm-django DRF API URL docs demo

+- available via `coreapi` and `djangorestframework` pypi packages, can be accessed at http://localhost:8000/docs